Many people put bone meal on hostas for an organic fertilizer, but is bone meal safe to use on hostas without burning the leaves or stems?

 When and How to Use Bone Meal on Hostas

-The good news is that hostas “see” organic fertilizer ingredients and chemical fertilizer ingredients identically on a cellular level.
-As a general rule, organic fertilizers and bone meal tends to have a lower analysis number.
-In turn, it will burn your plant less but you’ll have to apply more of it to your hostas to give them the correct nutrient levels.
+The good news is that hostas “see” organic fertilizer ingredients and chemical fertilizer ingredients as identical on a cellular level.
+As a general rule, organic fertilizers and bone meal have a lower analysis number.
+It will burn your plant less, but you’ll have to apply more of it to your hostas to give them the correct nutrient levels.
 It can also attract voles since many organic fertilizers use alfalfa and cottonseed meal.

 You can choose a slow-release, granular, or liquid bone meal formula for your hostas.
 If you choose liquid, you can freely douse the soil and spray it directly on your hosta’s leaves without harming them.
 You’ll apply this liquid fertilizer once every two weeks when your hostas are actively growing.

 Granular bone meal fertilizer is inexpensive, and it can sit on your hosta beds for four to six weeks, depending heavily on your local rainfall amounts.
 You’ll apply it two or three times, and you want to start applying your granular bone meal formula right as your hostas emerge from the soil and continue until the growth cycle stops in the middle of summer.
 If your mix has a high amount of urea, it’ll release nitrogen after heavy rainfall, and this can burn your hostas.
 If this happens, rinse off your hostas thoroughly.

 Slow-release bone meal fertilizers depend on the rainfall and temperature levels to release their nutrients into the soil around your hostas.
 Pick a release time between three to nine months that matches your hosta’s biggest growing period.
 You can get away with applying this type of fertilizer only once or twice a year.

 Do You Choose Liquid, Granular, or Slow-Release Bone Meal for Your Hostas?